 Now, I will not for a second pretend that the Mexican recipes I make at home, such as this Crock Pot Mexican Casserole, are authentic, but that doesn’t mean they aren’t delicious.

-A few key ingredients make this Crock Pot Mexican Casserole a) extra satisfying and b) extra simple to prepare.
+A few key ingredients make this Crock Pot Mexican Casserole:

-On the let’s-keep-it-easy front, we have ready-to-go pantry items, including Old El Paso Red Enchilada Sauce, one of my at-home Mexican cooking staples.
-It keeps the Crock Pot Mexican Casserole prep simple and is easy to combine with fresh ingredients, such as the bell peppers and onions in this recipe.
+On the let’s-keep-it-easy front, we have ready-to-go pantry items, including canned enchilada sauce, one of my at-home Mexican cooking staples, and black beans.
+They keep the Crock Pot Mexican Casserole prep simple and are easy to combine with fresh ingredients like the bell peppers and onions in this recipe.

 Crock Pot Mexican Casserole